 The program is an approach that is data driven, systems oriented, and patient centered.
 It aims at improving patient outcomes through reducing unnecessary and inappropriate transfusions leading to a decrease in complications, serious adverse events, inpatient length of stay, and readmission.
 The goals of the program are achieved by managing pre-operative anemia, adopting minimally invasive procedures, minimizing blood volume sampling, appropriate transfusion triggers, and proper usage of blood products.

-The program demonstrates the hospital’s commitment to patient-centered, evidence-based care and ensures that the life-saving gift of a blood donation is used appropriately and responsibly.
+The program demonstrates the hospital’s pursuit for evidence-based care and ensures that the life-saving gift of a blood donation is used appropriately and responsibly.
 It encompasses all aspects of patient evaluation and clinical management surrounding the transfusion decision-making process to include the application of appropriate indications, minimization of blood loss, and optimization of patient red-cell mass.

 Utilizing the standards of blood management enables the organization to provide care for a large population of patients who refuse receiving blood products.
 The advanced technology and instrumentation used in the operating room and the availability of alternatives to blood products increase patient safety and improve outcomes.

 Dr. Kimberly Sanford